sameerlakhe/18-Blockchain_PyChain_Ledger/README.md

 ---

-### Link to the video on you tube that provides an overview of the application
+### Link to the video on youtube that provides an overview of the application

 [![Watch the video](Images/VideoScreenshot.png)](https://www.youtube.com/watch?v=i7ilvcn7rQw)

 ---
-### The view recording is also checked in the repo and the name is ScreenRecording_18_BlockChain.mov
+### The screen recording is also checked in the repo and the name of the file is is ScreenRecording_18_BlockChain.mov

 ![alt="OverviewApplication"](ScreenRecording_18_BlockChain.mov)